Skip to content

 Shirley retired as Sr. Vice President and Chief Nursing Officer for Sentara Healthcare.
 She was employed by Sentara Healthcare for 40 years.
 She has served on several community boards including Optima Health Plan, Tidewater Aids Crisis Taskforce and the Children’s Aids Network Designed for Interfaith Involvement.
 She has been an active resident at Westminster-Canterbury since 2010.
 She has served on the Resident Relations Committee, Health and Wellness Committee, and the Finance Committee.

-Mr. Forrest Williams, Vice-Chair
+Mr. Forrest Williams, Chair

 Forrest E. Williams, Jr. serves as Managing Partner for The Opus Group and has been in the financial services industry since 1993.